Deep biosphere: Early discoveries and ideas

 In 1992, Thomas Gold published a paper titled "The Deep, Hot Biosphere" suggesting that microbial life was widespread throughout the subsurface, existing in pore spaces between grains of rocks.
 He also published a book similarly titled The Deep Hot Biosphere.
-According to one paper, he "pioneered" the idea the hydrocarbons could sustain life to "known depths of 10km and possibly down to 300km", if the temperature was not over a hypothetical maximum of 150°C. Gold also suggested that the deep biosphere is sustained by hydrocarbons geologically produced by the subsurface, or their derivatives.
+According to one paper, he "pioneered" the idea that hydrocarbons could sustain life to "known depths of 10km and possibly down to 300km", if the temperature was not over a hypothetical maximum of 150 °C. Gold also suggested that the deep biosphere is sustained by hydrocarbons geologically produced by the subsurface, or their derivatives.
 According to the paper, Gold's proposals helped to inspire later generations of scientists.

 In 1998, William Whitman and colleagues published a summary of twelve years of data in the Proceedings of the National Academy of Sciences.
 They estimated that up to 95% of all prokaryotes (archaea and bacteria) live in the deep subsurface, with 55% in the marine subsurface and 39% in the terrestrial subsurface.
 In 2002, Ocean Drilling Program Leg 201 was the first to be motivated by a search for deep life.
 Most of the previous exploration was on continental margins, so the goal was to drill in the open ocean for comparison.
 In 2016, International Ocean Discovery Program Leg 370 drilled into the marine sediment of the Nankai Accretionary Prism and observed 10^{2} vegetative cells per cm^{3} at 118 °C.